 Don’t let your age get in the way of purchasing your own home.
 Here are some tips to help get you started.

 Pensioners applying for home loans must keep in mind that their income and financial position might limit their success in getting a home loan.
 This is mainly because the pension is lower than the normal income of other applicants who are applying and the income level required.
 If you have assets and believe you can meet lending requirements, it might be a good idea to discuss your position in person with your financial provider or mortgage broker, as applying online may be difficult if you can’t demonstrate your capacity to repay the loan.
-Also keep in mind that a small number of home loan lenders will set an age limit for different products, so be sure to check the terms and conditions before applying.

 - Reverse mortgages.
 A reverse mortgage allows you to borrow funds using equity from your home as security for the loan.
 A reverse mortgage can either be paid as a lump sum, a regular stream of income, a line of credit or a combination of these.
 No income is needed to qualify and for this reason, the interest rate tends to be higher.
 You must repay the sum of borrowed money when you sell your home, pass away or move into aged care.